Intrinsic Chirality of Graphs in 3-manifolds: Abstract

 \section{Abstract}

-The main result of this paper is that for every closed, connected, orientable, irreducible 3-manifold $M$, there is an integer $ n_M$ such that for any graph $\gamma$ which has a 3-connected minor whose genus is greater than $n_M$, if $\gamma$ has no involution then every embedding of $\gamma$ in $M$ is chiral.
+The main result of this paper is that for every closed, connected, orientable, irreducible 3-manifold $M$, there is an integer $ n_M$ such that if $\gamma$ is a graph with no involution and a 3-connected minor $\lambda$ with $\mathrm{genus}(\lambda)>n_M$, then every embedding of $\gamma$ in $M$ is chiral.
 By contrast, the paper also proves that for every graph $\gamma$, there are infinitely many closed, connected, orientable, irreducible 3-manifolds $M$ such that some embedding of $\gamma$ in $M$ is pointwise fixed by an orientation reversing involution of $M$.